-Now Open!
-Water Works at Mill Ruins Park
+Award of Excellence for Water Works at Mill Ruins Park

-About Water Works
+About Water Works Park & Pavilion

 Water Works brings visitor services and recreational and cultural amenities to one of Minnesota’s most highly visited destinations – St. Anthony Falls and the Stone Arch Bridge.
+For current hours of operation, visit the Minneapolis Park and Recreation Board’s Water Works Park Pavilion page.

 The park and pavilion were conceived through years of engagement with community and are designed to reveal layers of untold stories, in acknowledgement of the location as both the birthplace of the city’s milling history and a spiritual place that has shaped cultural and economic connections for Indigenous people.